Skip to content

 Insurance providers typically add co-payments as your pet gets older, but these can start when your pet is a year old.

 Some policies don’t apply co-payments to accidents, as getting older doesn’t make your pet any more likely to have an accident.
-But before buying a policy, make sure you understand how any co-payments work.
+Before buying a policy, make sure you understand how any co-payments work.

 What do I need to get a quote?